mvolkmann/blog/src/smalltalk/32-saving-code.md

    and press cmd-d (Do it).
    This option only works if the package is in the same directory as the image file that is loaded.

+Installing a package also installs all of its dependencies.

 Let's learn where the `Feature require:` method searches for packages.